rahul0299/everything-sg/README.md

 ## Backend

-The backend folder contains a Python-based server application that powers the APIs and core functionalities.
+The backend folder contains a Python-based Flask server application that powers the APIs and core functionalities.

 -   **.gitignore**
     Specifies which files or directories to exclude from version control.
 This helps avoid committing sensitive or unnecessary files.